 There are basically two types of damages a traumatic brain injury victim can recover: economic and non-economic damages.
 Economic damages can include: medical bills, the cost of long-term medical care, including physical and occupational therapy, the cost of prescription drugs and required medical devices, rehabilitation costs, attendant care, lost income, and lost earning capacity.
 Non-economic damages can include: pain and suffering, emotional distress, disfigurement, humiliation, grief, loss of enjoyment of life, and other human losses.

-For quality legal representation, please contact our personal injury attorneys at the O'Brien & Zehnder Law Firm by calling 1-800-722-4176 or send us an email and someone from our office will be in touch with you shortly.
+For quality legal representation in Elk Grove and Sacramento County, please contact our personal injury attorneys at the O'Brien & Zehnder Law Firm by calling 1-800-722-4176 or send us an email and someone from our office will be in touch with you shortly.

 Not every law firm is equipped to handle the complexity and subtlety of TBI cases.
 It takes experience in these cases to really understand the TBI and to anticipate the claims that the defendants are likely to make in resisting liability.
 For quality legal representation, please contact our personal injury attorneys of the Elk Grove-based O'Brien & Zehnder Law Firm by calling 1-800-722-4176 or send us an email and someone from our office will be in touch with you shortly.